symverse-lab/V3/docs/citizen-protocol-spec.md

 - Automatically assigned at Citizen confirmation.
 - Immutable.
-- Cannot be created, updated, or deleted by membership transaction.
+- Cannot be created, updated, or deleted by Citizen transaction.

 ---